-- 18.1 Use materials with colors and coarse textures that are associated with the desert southwest. - 18.2 Use materials that complement the existing area in texture, finish, scale, color, and other design aspects. - 18.3 Use colors and materials that emphasize shadow patterns. - 18.4 Reflective materials that create glare and façades that are more than 80% glass are discouraged. - 18.5 Emphasize muted desert colors (Main Color) having a value of less than seven (7) and a chroma between three (3) and fourteen (14), as indicated in the Munsell Book of Color.
-The Light Reflectance Value is to be 70% or less.
+- 18.1 Use materials with colors and coarse textures that are associated with the desert southwest. - 18.2 Use materials that complement the existing area in texture, finish, scale, color, and other design aspects. - 18.3 Use colors and materials that emphasize shadow patterns. - 18.4 Reflective materials that create glare and façades that are more than 80% glass are discouraged. - 18.5 THE MAIN COLOR OF A BUILDING SHOULD emphasize muted desert colors, (Main Color).
+TYPICALLY, BUILDING COLORS SHOULD having HAVE a value of less than seven (7) and a chroma between three (3) and fourteen (14), as indicated in the Munsell Book of Color.
+The Light Reflectance Value is to SHOULD be 70% or less.
 Intense, saturated colors are only encouraged as accents.